Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 Sargent: Successful progressive governance becomes an antidote to authoritarianism and fascism in this kind of framing.

 You had Biden start his campaign by promising to restore the soul of America by beating back the rise in authoritarianism that Trump brought.
 Then we had Jan.
-6th, when the authoritarian tendencies really exploded in a vivid way.
+6, when the authoritarian tendencies really exploded in a vivid way.
 I wonder whether we’re seeing them consciously going big as the kind of antidote to that.

 Rauchway: I hope so.
-The New Deal stands out as an expression of patriotism or American-ness that was non-military.
+The New Deal stands out as an expression of patriotism or American-ness that was nonmilitary.
 It brought people together to accomplish concrete things — immense projects that employed millions to create a public sphere for Americans to enjoy together.

 There’s a lot of scoffing at Biden’s unifying rhetoric.
-But this is the kind of thing that will get a lot of people on board, maybe not in the Senate, but out in the countryside.
+But this is the kind of thing that will get a lot of people on board — maybe not in the Senate, but out in the countryside.

 Roosevelt’s first term in office illustrates what we might see.
 The big relief bill — the one that allowed the president to create the Works Progress Administration — prevented any spending on military and defense materiel.
 We would bring people together to do other kinds of projects.